SakuJuuH/log-output-app/README.md

 ```

 > [!NOTE]
-> Currently, the ping pong kustomization file has been set to Serverless mode
+> Currently, the ping pong app is serverless and has not been tested with the broader log-output application, so it might not work.